tischlibrary/stata/index.md

 ```
 ![](lifeexp_regress_1.png)

-- Each 1 unit increasae in safewater is associated with a .238 change in life expectancy
+- Each 1 unit increase in safewater estimates a .238 change in life expectancy

 ---